gcastillo-ucsd/kloudspeaker/FileViewerEditor-plugin.md

 File editor plugins are installed by unzipping installation package to "`backend/plugin/FileViewerEditor/editors`".

-Additional editors can be found from Downloads section with label "Editor" [http://code.google.com/p/kloudspeaker/downloads/list?can=2&q=Editor&colspec=Filename+Summary+Uploaded+Size+DownloadCount]
+Additional editors can be found from [Downloads](http://www.kloudspeaker.com/downloads.php)

 ### CKEditor